headsink/HDSNK/content/index.md

 ---
 title: Welcome to My Second Mind Garden
 ---
-# Happy Ramadan Mubarak
+# Welcome to My Garden
 This site was made with Quartz [^1] as a public digital garden which I hope can be beneficial to humanity.

-last updated 11 March 2024.
+Go to #journal/daily for daily blog entry.

+>*last updated 17 April 2024.*
 ## How I made this?

 Check out [[Youtube - How to publish your notes for free with Quartz]] on how to do this.